Storm breaches California river’s levee, hundreds evacuate

 WATSONVILLE, Calif.
 (AP) — Authorities ordered more than 1,500 people to evacuate early Saturday from a Northern California agricultural community famous for its strawberry crop after the Pajaro River’s levee was breached by flooding from a new atmospheric river pummeling the state.

+Monterey County officials on Saturday said the break in the levee — upstream from the unincorporated community of Pajaro along California’s Central Coast — is about 100 feet (30.48 meters) wide.
+Crews had gone door to door Friday afternoon to urge residents to leave before the rains came but some stayed and had to be pulled from floodwaters early Saturday.

-First responders and the California National Guard rescued more than 50 people overnight from the unincorporated Monterey Bay community of Pajaro along California’s Central Coast.
-One video showed a member of the Guard helping a driver out of a car trapped by floodwaters up to their waists.
+First responders and the California National Guard rescued more than 50 people overnight.
+One video showed a member of the Guard helping a driver out of a car trapped by water up to their waists.

 “We were hoping to avoid and prevent this situation, but the worst case scenario has arrived with the Pajaro River overtopping and levee breaching at about midnight,” wrote Luis Alejo, chair of the Monterey County Board of Supervisors, on Twitter.